 Habitas AlUla, Saudi Arabia

-Situated in the heart of Saudi Arabia’s rapidly growing culture hub, Habitas AlUla provides an otherworldly experience for visitors—with much of Saudi still undiscovered, guests will feel like they’ve gone back in time.
+Situated in the heart of Saudi Arabia’s rapidly growing culture hub, Habitas AlUla provides an otherworldly experience for visitors—with much of Saudi still undiscovered, guests will feel like they’re glimpsing the past.
 The property’s luxurious infinity pool faces the expansive desert and sky, giving an immense feeling of peaceful isolation, and creating the perfect setting to watch the stars at night.

-Related: Be among the first foreign travelers to explore Saudi Arabia—on one of the very first Indagare Insider Journeys to Saudi Arabia—in the company of expert host and Indagare founder Melissa Biggs Bradley.
+Related: Be among the first foreign travelers to explore Saudi Arabia on our Indagare Journeys to Saudi Arabia.

 Courtesy Rosewood Hotels & Resorts